marionettejs/backbone.marionette/docs/marionette.region.md

 For more information on `showChildView` and `getChildView`, see the [Documentation for Views](./marionette.view.md#managing-sub-views)

+If you show a view in a region with an existing view, Marionette will [remove the existing View](#hiding-a-view) before showing the new one.

 ### Hiding a View

 You can remove a view from a region (effectively "unshowing" it) with